Sequences of operator algebras converging to odd spheres in the quantum Gromov-Hausdorff distance

 \section{Remarks}

 \textbf{Remark 4.1}.
 Since $\mathcal T_n$ and $C(S^{2d-1})$ are unital $C^*$-algebras, these are also examples of Lip-normed unital $C^*$-algebras with the compact quantum metric space structures given in Theorem \ref{44}.
 Using Theorem 3.9 and Theorem 3.11 of \cite{Paulsen}, the maps $\pi$ and $\sigma$ are completely positive maps.
-Using arguments similar to the ones in Example 3.12 of \cite{Kerr}, Lemma \ref{22} holds at each matrix level and we get that $\mathcal T_n$ converge to $C(S^{2d-1})$ in the complete distance also, as defined in \cite{Kerr}.
+Using arguments similar to the ones in Example 3.12 of \cite{Kerr}, Lemma \ref{22} holds at each matrix level and we get that $\mathcal T_n$ converges to $C(S^{2d-1})$ in the complete distance also, as defined in \cite{Kerr}.

 \textbf{Remark 4.2}.
 With the same methods as in the proof of Theorem \ref{3}, we can get a more general result.
 Let $\mathcal H_n$ be a sequence of separable Hilbert spaces.
 Let $\mathcal A$ be a $C^*$-algebra with a compact quantum metric space structure.
-If $\mathcal B_n$ be a sequence of $C^*$-algebras such that there exists a split exact sequences of $C^*$-algebra isomorphisms Then there exists compact quantum metric space structures on $\mathcal B_n$ such that $\mathcal B_n$ converges to $\mathcal A$ in quantum Gromov-Hausdorff distance.
+If $\mathcal B_n$ be a sequence of $C^*$-algebras such that there exists a split exact sequence of $C^*$-algebra isomorphisms

+then there exists a compact quantum metric space structure on $\mathcal B_n$ such that $\mathcal B_n$ converges to $\mathcal A$ in quantum Gromov-Hausdorff distance.